What To Do If Baby Has a Fear of Strangers

 Even if your baby has a fear of strangers, it’s important for their social skills to meet new people.
 So here’s how to help them with meeting people:

 • Bond with baby.
 When baby bonds with their primary caregiver, they develop an attachment, which gives them a sense of safety and comfort.
-Having a healthy attachment is important for baby’s social skills and development.
+Healthy attachment is important for their social skills and development.

 • Stay calm and greet the new person warmly, to set a good example.

-• If your child has a lovey, you can bring it with while they meet new people.
+• If your child has a lovey, take it along when they meet new people.

-• If possible, introduce children to new people at home or in a place they’re familiar with.
-If baby is going to be in a new place, like a daycare, you can go there with them a few times before you leave them there, to help them get familiar with the environment.
+• If possible, introduce baby to new people at home or in a place they’re familiar with.
+If baby is going to be in a new place, like a daycare, go in with them a few times before you leave them there to help them adjust to the environment.

 • Try playing with baby while they meet new people.
-Give the new person a toy to play with while they meet them, or invite the person to join in on a game.
-You can also have new people help with daily activities, like reading a bedtime story to baby.
+Give the new person a toy to play with while they meet baby, or invite them to join in on a game.
+They can also help with daily activities, like reading a bedtime story to baby.

-• If you child is old enough to understand, try to prepare them to meet new people.
+• If your child is old enough to understand, try to prepare them to meet new people.
 Say, “we are going to meet my friend today.”
-Your child can make plans to give the new person a gift, or ask them a question to make the meeting go more smoothly.
+Your child can give the new person a gift, or ask them a question to make the meeting go more smoothly.

-• You can also work on having your child become more independent if they are old enough, which may help with their confidence and communication.
-Have them try some time every day playing alone.
+• You can also encourage your child to become more independent if they are old enough, which may help with their confidence and communication.
+Have them try playing alone for a little bit each day.

 If your baby has a fear of strangers that is intense and doesn’t seem to be lessening at they get older, speak to a healthcare provider.